Skip to main content

 Mutchnick MG, Lindsay KL, Schiff ER, et al. Thymosin alpha1 treatment of chronic hepatitis B: results of a phase III multicentre, randomized, double-blind and placebo-controlled study.”
 J Viral Hepat, 6(5):397-403 (1999)

-Sherman KE, Sjogren M, Creager RL, et al. Combination therapy with thymosin alpha1 and interferon for chronic hepatitis C: a randomized, placebo-controlled double-blind trial.”
+Sherman KE, Sjogren M, Creager RL, et al. Combination therapy with thymosin alpha1 and interferon for the treatment of chronic hepatitis C infection: a randomized, placebo-controlled double-blind trial.”
 Hepatology, 27(4):1128-35 (1998)

 Li C, Bo L, Liu Q, Jin F Thymosin alpha1 based immunomodulatory therapy for sepsis: a systematic review and meta-analysis.”
 Int J Infect Dis, 33:90-6 (2015)